-Every year, around the third week of February, students at designated educational institutions (the government has a list of them here) typically receive something called a Tuition and Enrolment Certificate, or a T2202.
-Now, not everyone gets these things.
+Every February, some students at designated educational institutions (the government has a list of them here) receive something called a Tuition and Enrolment Certificate, or a T2202.
 You will receive a T2202 only if you’ve paid more than $100 in eligible education fees.
 Before you start adding up the cost of every uni T-shirt and beer run, however, the phrase “eligible expenses” is pretty limited.
-Think tuition and textbooks, rather than parking passes and meal plans.
-Your T2202 will show you the qualifying fees you paid in the previous calendar year (as opposed to the academic year).
-The higher the number, the higher the dedication you get to take on your taxes!
+Think tuition and lab fees, rather than parking passes and meal plans.
+Your T2202 will show the qualifying fees you paid in the previous calendar year (as opposed to the academic year).
+The higher the number, the higher the deduction you get to take on your taxes!

 What if I’m an international student?

-Residency determines whether or not you’re required to file a Canadian tax return, so it’s important to describe the requirements associated with each status.
+Residency determines whether or not you’re required to file a Canadian tax return, so it’s important to know the requirements associated with it.

 Residency is based on possessing certain ties with Canada, which include: